How Do You Remove Dip Nail Polish

 Tips for a successful removal process:

-• Make sure the cotton ball is fully saturated with acetone to avoid dry patches.
+• Ensure the cotton ball is fully saturated with acetone to avoid dry patches.

 • Wrap your fingers tightly with aluminum foil to keep the cotton ball in place.